jengalas/bwaf-bbw/_programs/friends.md

       <p>We are thrilled to announce an exclusive event for Friends of BWAF!
-      Join us for an evening of inspiration and innovation as some of our esteemed friends present their groundbreaking projects in a TED talk-style format.<br />This program is a unique opportunity to witness the creative minds within our community as they share their visionary work and ideas.
+      Join us for an evening of inspiration and innovation as some of our esteemed friends present their groundbreaking projects in a TED talk-style format.<br /><br />This program is a unique opportunity to witness the creative minds within our community as they share their visionary work and ideas.
 Our presenters will cover a range of topics that reflect the diverse and dynamic nature of architecture and design today.
 You'll have the chance to engage with these thought leaders, ask questions, and gain insights into the latest trends and developments in the field.<br />We encourage you to RSVP as soon as possible, as spaces are limited.
-You can secure your spot by signing up to the Eventbrite linked below!<br />We look forward to seeing you there and sharing this exciting evening with you.
-Thank you for your continued support of the Beverly Willis Architecture Foundation.</p>
+You can secure your spot by signing up to the Eventbrite linked above!<br /><br />We look forward to seeing you there and sharing this exciting evening with you.
+Thank you for your continued support of the Beverly Willis Architecture Foundation!</p>
     section_break: false
     include_left-hand_column_text_: false
     label: Annual Membership Info